Kane gets hat trick to lift Blackhawks over Wild 5-2

 Minnesota starter Devan Dubnyk allowed three goals on 10 shots before being replaced by Alex Stalock early in the second period.
 Stalock blocked eight of nine shots.

-"We have a lot of Grade-A chances and we're not putting them in and we're not getting the save when we need to get the save," coach Bruce Boudreau said.
-"It's not a good combination."

-Chicago went 2 for 4 on the power play, scoring more than one goal with the man advantage for the first time this season.
+Chicago went 2 for 4 on the power play and scored more than one goal with the man advantage for the first time this season.

 Kane opened the scoring 4:02 into the first.
 Although he was covered by Parise in the left circle, Kane batted in Gustafsson's cross-ice feed before Dubnyk could slide across the crease.

-Parise tied it on a rebound with five minutes left in the first period, two seconds after a penalty to Chicago's Brendan Perlini expired.
-Minnesota tested Delia with a flurry of tough chances during the power play.
-As the man advantage lapsed, Delia stopped Staal's backhand stuff attempt, but Parise slid in a loose puck.
+Parise tied it on a rebound with 5:00 left in the first period, two seconds after a penalty to Chicago's Brendan Perlini expired.
+Minnesota tested Delia with flurry of tough chances during the power play.
+As the advantage lapsed, Delia stopped Staal's backhanded stuff attempt, but Parise slid in a loose puck.

 Saad put Chicago back in front 23 seconds into the second period on a shot from the slot.
-Toews' pass from behind the net bounced off Jason Zucker's stick and deflected to Saad, who ended a six-game goal drought.
+Toews' pass from behind the net bounced off Jason Zucker's stick and deflected to Saad, who connected to end a six-game drought.

-Kane's second goal, a power-play score off a faceoff 3½ minutes later, made it 3-1.
-Toews pulled the draw to Gustafsson at the left point, and he fed Kane in the right circle for a one-timer over Dubnyk's glove.
+Kane's second goal, a power-play score from a faceoff 3 ½ minutes later, made it 3-1.
+Toews pulled the draw to Gustafsson at the left point, and Gustafsson fed Kane in the right circle for a one-timer over Dubnyk's glove.

 Delia was sharp the rest of the way as the Blackhawks reverted to a close checking game and limited rebounds and mistakes.